alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 Exaggerations aside, here are the main reasons why I'm leaving Fantasy Football:

 ##Completely alters the way I watch football.##
 I would nitpick every miscue my players made and react irrationally afterwards.
-I can't believe Colston dropped that pass - $@#%!
-Throw it to Calvin Johnson, he was wide open!
+I can't believe Calvin Johnson dropped that pass!
+Come on Peyton, your tight end was WIDE open and you decided to throw into double-coverage?
+Okay, this time hand the ball off or take a sack as long as you stay in field goal range or throw it to anyone EXCEPT Reggie Wayne.

 It use to be simply rooting for a team to score and win was good enough.
-Now it only mattered if certain players scored a TD or kicked a FG.
+Now it only mattered if certain players scored or touched the ball.

 ##It's a part-time job.##
 Fantasy Football has evolved over the years and the work required to stay competitive is ridiculous.
 A typical week for me would look something like this: